 Henry Shelford BSc (Hons) MSc MBA FRGS

 Henry was diagnosed with ADHD as an adult.
-He founded ADHD UK after seeing the need for more support for people with ADHD.
+He founded ADHD UK after seeing the need for more support and understanding for people with ADHD.
 He was previously Chairperson and CEO of SarcoidosisUK where he built the charity from near nothing to becoming a global leader for Sarcoidosis support, information and research.
 In March 2021 Henry was made a Point of Light by the Prime Minister for his work helping people with Sarcoidosis during the pandemic.

 Henry has an MBA from Darden (University of Virginia) where he was a full Batten scholar, elected Student President, and awarded the C Sheppard Distinguished Service Award.
 He has a MSc in Marketing from the University of Manchester, and a BSc in Environmental Science from King’s College London.
 Henry is a Fellow of the Royal Geographical Society.